British HallmarksCopyright © David Boettcher 2005 - 2024 all rights reserved.

 - Date letter - a mark which shows when the item was marked.

-- Sponsor's mark - a mark showing who submitted the item for hallmarking.
+- Sponsor's mark - a mark showing under whose name an item was submitted for hallmarking.

 Amongst the most familiar town marks are:

 - London - leopard's head (but see note below)

 - Chester - upright sword between three wheat sheaves (garbs).